MareikeBerger/Cellcycle/README.md

 If you want to run a simulation with new parameters set the ``MAKE_NEW_PARAMETER_SET`` to ``True`` and modify the parameters as described in the comments in the ParameterSet class.

 ## Data analysis via jupyter notebook
 The data analysis is done via jupyter notebooks that open the hdf5 files and create data frames that are used to analyse the simulations.
+The jupyter notebooks can either be used to re-analyse existing data or to analyse a newly created dataset via the simulation as explained above.

+### Download data from Zenodo and analyse it via jupyter notebook
-For each figure in the paper we have made a separate jupyter notebook.
-To run it you first need to specify the file path at the beginning of each notebook to the location where the folder containing the data is located.
+The data for all figures of the paper and SI can be downloaded on Zenodo.
+For each (sub)figure in the paper we have made a separate folder containing the data and a separate jupyter notebook for analysing this data.
+To run a jupyter notebook on the existing data, you first need to specify the file path to the folder named ``Data`` that contains the entire dataset of the article.
+You can do this by setting the parameter named ``DATA_FOLDER_PATH`` in the ``input_params.json`` file to the filepath leading to the folder ``Data`` in which the downloaded data is located.

+Then you can simply run all jupyter notebooks, because by default they will analyse the data that is located at the ``DATA_FOLDER_PATH``.

+### Analyse newly generate data via jupyter notebooks
+You can also analyse newly generated data using the jupyter notebooks.
+In this case the variable ``file_path`` in the jupyter notebook needs to be changed and set to the location where you stored your newly generated data.
+Be careful to put the same number of simulations with the same parameters at the file location in order to be able to analyse new simulations with the existing jupyter notebooks.